• Home

 Freshmen at a small liberal arts college come to grips with art, love, and religion.
 And see also Tyler Page's new comic, Raised on Ritalin (but wait, there's more!
 Visit the Stylish Vittles store for massive pdfs of Page's comics with tons of process notes)

-The Chairs Hiatus
+The Chairs Hiatus.

 Three part, infinite-canvas comic about a band after the break-up.
+If you like this, check out Matthew Bogart's new series, Incredible Doom.

 Questionable Content